Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 ### Acknowledgements

-- Thanks to Igor in Tutor Support for helping me spot an error in my code that wouldn't let me render the edit_word functionality...it's always the silly things that catch me out!
+- Huge thanks to Igor in Tutor Support for helping me spot an error in my code that wouldn't let me render the edit_word functionality...it's always the silly things that catch me out!

 [Contents](#contents)